pavius/nuclio-1/README.md

  - Real-time processing with minimal CPU and IO overhead and maximum parallelism
  - Native integration with large variety of data/event sources and processing models
- - Abstracting data resources from the function code to enable re-use, simplicity, and data path acceleration
+ - Abstracting data resources from the function code to enable re-use, simplicity, portability, and data path acceleration
  - Simple debugging, regression testing, and multi-versioned CI/CD pipelines
  - Portability across low-power devices, laptops, on-prem cluster, and public cloud